 Growing Cuttings

-For Growing Cuttings you will need
+For growing cuttings you will need:

-Hormone rooting powder
+• hormone rooting powder

-Growing cuttings is no great mystery – it’s quite straightforward when you know how – like most things.
+Taking cuttings is no great mystery – it’s quite straightforward when you know how – like most things.

 In the spring, plants start into growth – late spring/early summer is the best time to take ‘softwood’ cuttings.
-Later in the year – end of autumn, beginning of winter – you take ‘hardwood’ cuttings.
+Later in the year – end of autumn/fall, beginning of winter – you take ‘hardwood’ cuttings.

 In both cases, the cuttings are taken from the current year’s growth.

 You take the cutting with a sharp knife cutting just below a leaf node.
-The cutting needs to be about 4 leaves – so that’s the tip and then three pairs of leaves below.
+The cutting needs to be about 4 leaves – so that’s the tip and three pairs of leaves below.

 You should put the trays into shade for about 7 to 10 days – then you can bring them out into the sunshine.

-If it’s possible, then you should cover the growing cuttings with glass – maybe a cold frame if you have one – if not, don’t worry too much – it’s not critical and if you’re only growing a few cuttings for yourself then it’s not worth the investment – if you’re looking at growing cuttings for profit however, then it might be worthwhile.
+If it’s possible, then you should cover the cuttings with glass – maybe a cold frame if you have one – if not, don’t worry too much – it’s not critical and if you’re only growing a few cuttings for yourself then it’s not worth the investment – if you’re looking at growing cuttings for profit however, then it might be worthwhile.

 When you have definite signs of growth from the growing cuttings, then you will have a root system.